Orpowell/wheat_kfps/README.md

-# Analysis of Kinase Fusion Proteins
+# Analysis of Kinase Fusion Proteins in Hexaploid Wheat

 This repository is a collection of source code that supported the analyses of the KFPs in hexaploid wheat.